Skip to main content

 OctoPrint

 There are several tools available for managing your printers so that you can do such wonderful things like not using a freaking micro-SD card to transfer files to your printer, remotely monitoring your prints with a webcam, stopping prints if they start going crazy making plastic spaghetti, and much more.
-I choose OctoPrint because it has a very easy to setup, has a lot of support and add-ons, and it is free.
+If you are new to the game then I advise you to use OctoPrint because it is very easy to setup, has a lot of support and add-ons, and it is free.
 Free is very important to me.
 Did I mention it is free?
+(I actually run Klipper, but the setup is more complicated while OctoPrint is more plug-and-play.
+You can graduate to Klipper later for ultra-fast high quality printing.
+Some people run both.)

 Running OctoPrint means that your 3D printer is now on your home network.
 You can get on any computer, tablet, or even your phone and see how things are running.
 No more waiting by the printer for hours like a parent making sure their toddler doesn’t have an accident in the bathtub.
 You can be the parent who goes to the bar and do shots while your toddler is safe and sound.
 Maybe that isn’t the best analogy, but you get the drift.